 We spent a large chunk of today on the plateau.
 This does not mean that it was flat however as there were many “undulations”.
 We were at 1,000 to 1,300 metres above sea level for the first 100km or so, meaning that though the sun was out, when we were in the shade it was chilly and the wind was a bit nippy too.
 So we still enjoyed magnificent scenery from the limestone rocks that surrounded us and the various rushing streams and cascades.
 There was still snow clinging to the sides of the road as well as on the mountain tops.

-In places there was more shale than limestone and the used to be a lot more mining activity around here.
+In places there was more shale than limestone and there used to be a lot more mining activity around here.
 I took the following shot which reminded me of my home town – not that there were many mine shafts in the centre of Cardiff!

 We reached our first cafe stop, after which it got a bit interesting.
 A dog decided it was going to chase Graham, but he got away.
-That left Joe, Doug and me to get passed.
+That left Joe, Doug and me to get past.
 I thought I had succeeded until there was a shout behind me.
 I looked round and sure enough there was a large dark shape barking and foaming at the mouth.
 Turns out it was Doug encouraging me to do a hill sprint to get away from the dog that was charging up the side of the road!
 We were OK, but unfortunately one of the other riders got bitten – nothing that needed hospital attention though.

 The four of us had a decent lunch at a spot popular with truckers and with an owner who seemed determined to find it difficult to understand what we wanted to order.